ruqyahbd/List-all-posts-by-ACT-mod/readme.txt

 = Can I customize the style in the lists? =
    Yes, all lists are included in *ATC-wrapper* div.
 You can override it in your child theme style.css

+= Can I remove the selector, so that the plugin will display the Category list only (not grouping by Author or by Title)? = Yes.
+Add the following lines to your child-theme style.css file:

+<pre><code>
+.ACT-wrapper .styled-select{
+	display:none;
+}
+</code></pre>

 == Changelog ==